 The best part?
 Each bite is a deliciously nutritious treat with antioxidants, dietary fiber, and heart-healthy fats.

-The raspberry vinaigrette, a tangy and sweet dressing, ties all these flavors together, adding an extra layer of complexity to this walnut spinach salad.
+The spinach salad dressing recipe, a tangy and sweet dressing, ties all these flavors together, adding an extra layer of complexity to this walnut spinach salad.
 So, not only is this apple walnut spinach salad recipe easy to whip up, but it also stands as a vibrant celebration of plant-based nutrition and flavor!

 This cranberry walnut spinach salad is made with just a few delicious ingredients: